sventec/nvim/README.md

 all plugins to install.
 Once all plugins have installed, quit Neovim and reopen it.

-If, after reopening Neovim, there are still missing tools or errors are being generated, try the following steps.
-These should be automatically executed during plugin installation, but can be run again manually if needed.
+If, after reopening Neovim, there are still missing tools or errors are being generated, run `:LazyHealth` to load all plugins and open the check health window.
+Troubleshoot the installation (e.g. look for missing binaries) using this.

-Open any file with `nvim`, and run the following commands:

-- `:MasonUpdate` to install required formatters, linters, and LSPs
-- `:UpdateRemotePlugins` to set up `python-semshi`
-  - Run this with a `.py` file open

-Allow the installations to complete, then run `:LazyHealth` to load all plugins and open the check health window.
-Browse the output and resolve any errors or warnings as desired.

 ## Disclaimer